Machine-Learning-Engineer-1776/SmartFleet_Route_Optimizer/README.md

 The application leverages advanced machine learning models for real-time predictions, including surge pricing, crime risk, weather impacts, sentiment analysis, and sensor degradation.
 This enables fleet operators to reduce operational costs by up to 23.5% and lower collision risks through optimized routing.
 Deployed at http://35.89.230.31:8501/, the application is fully mobile-responsive, making it a scalable solution for urban fleet management.

-Key Highlights:
+**Key Highlights:**

-•	AI-Driven Risk Modeling: Combines environmental, temporal, and sensor data into composite risk scores using supervised machine learning models.
+  •	**AI-Driven Risk Modeling:** Combines environmental, temporal, and sensor data into composite risk scores using supervised machine learning models.

-•	Real-Time Predictions: Interactive controls enable scenario simulation with AI-based predictions for crime, weather, and sentiment.
+  •	**Real-Time Predictions:** Interactive controls enable scenario simulation with AI-based     predictions for crime, weather, and sentiment.

-•	Significant Business Impact: The What-If Cost Estimator projects substantial savings, including up to $27,000 annually in sensor maintenance and $5.475M in crime avoidance for a 1,500-vehicle fleet.
+  •	**Significant Business Impact:** The What-If Cost Estimator projects substantial savings, including up to $27,000 annually in sensor maintenance and $5.475M in crime avoidance for a 1,500-vehicle fleet.

-•	End-to-End AI Engineering: Demonstrates comprehensive AI pipeline development, from data preprocessing to real-time inference and visualization, suitable for applications in logistics, urban planning, and beyond.
+  •	**End-to-End AI Engineering:** Demonstrates comprehensive AI pipeline development, from data preprocessing to real-time inference and visualization, suitable for applications in logistics, urban planning, and beyond.

 PIC HERE (Suggested: Screenshot of the main dashboard showing the title and "How It Works" section.)

-Features
+**Features**

-•	How It Works Section: Introduces the application’s core components with clear, concise descriptions to guide users through its functionality.
+  •	**How It Works Section:** Introduces the application’s core components with clear, concise descriptions to guide users through its functionality.

-•	Interactive Control Panel: Allows users to adjust temporal (day, hour, month), environmental (temperature, precipitation, humidity, visibility), economic (surge multiplier, demand density), and safety (crime threshold, sensor influence) parameters to simulate route scenarios.
+  •	**Interactive Control Panel:** Allows users to adjust temporal (day, hour, month),   environmental (temperature, precipitation, humidity, visibility), economic (surge multiplier, demand density), and safety (crime threshold, sensor influence) parameters to simulate route scenarios.

-•	Advanced Sensor Intelligence: Monitors ADAS vision and Terra-D2 gyro sensor health, providing failure rates and predictive maintenance insights based on environmental conditions.
+  •	**Advanced Sensor Intelligence:** Monitors ADAS vision and Terra-D2 gyro sensor health, providing failure rates and predictive maintenance insights based on environmental conditions.

-•	Route Optimization Simulation: Uses a probabilistic algorithm to generate low-risk routes, visualized with Matplotlib, reducing collision risks by up to 18%.
+  •	**Route Optimization Simulation:** Uses a probabilistic algorithm to generate low-risk routes, visualized with Matplotlib, reducing collision risks by up to 18%.

-•	Chicago Risk Heatmap: Displays an interactive Folium map with crime density, traffic overlays, and optimized routes for geospatial risk analysis.
+  •	**Chicago Risk Heatmap:** Displays an interactive Folium map with crime density, traffic overlays, and optimized routes for geospatial risk analysis.

-•	Executive Dashboard: Presents key performance indicators (KPIs) for fleet activity, risk reduction, and cost savings, with visualizations for strategic oversight.
+  •	**Executive Dashboard:** Presents key performance indicators (KPIs) for fleet activity, risk reduction, and cost savings, with visualizations for strategic oversight.

-•	Enhanced What-If Cost Estimator: Calculates detailed annual savings based on user-defined fleet parameters, with a comprehensive breakdown of cost reductions from sensor maintenance, crime avoidance, sentiment-based avoidance, fuel efficiency, and operational optimizations.
+•	**Enhanced What-If Cost Estimator:** Calculates detailed annual savings based on user-defined fleet parameters, with a comprehensive breakdown of cost reductions from sensor maintenance, crime avoidance, sentiment-based avoidance, fuel efficiency, and operational optimizations.

-•	Mobile Responsiveness: Custom CSS ensures seamless usability across desktop and mobile devices.
+•	**Mobile Responsiveness:** Custom CSS ensures seamless usability across desktop and mobile devices.

-•	Performance Optimization: Streamlit caching enhances efficiency for large datasets.
+•	**Performance Optimization:** Streamlit caching enhances efficiency for large datasets.

 PIC HERE (Suggested: Screenshot of the What-If Cost Estimator showing the savings breakdown at crime_threshold=0.5.)

-Machine Learning Models
+**Machine Learning Models**

 The application integrates multiple machine learning models to process and predict from diverse data sources, ensuring robust and actionable insights:

-•	Crime Prediction Model: A supervised classification model (e.g., Random Forest) trained on historical crime data to predict crime probabilities by zone and hour.
+  •	**Crime Prediction Model:** A supervised classification model (e.g., Random Forest) trained on historical crime data to predict crime probabilities by zone and hour.
 Features are engineered using pivot-based methods to identify violent crime hotspots with high accuracy.

-•	Weather Prediction Model: A regression model (e.g., linear regression) forecasting weather risks based on temperature (>80°F) and precipitation (>0.1 inches), enhanced with synthetic data generation for robust risk assessment.
+  •	**Weather Prediction Model:** A regression model (e.g., linear regression) forecasting weather risks based on temperature (>80°F) and precipitation (>0.1 inches), enhanced with synthetic data generation for robust risk assessment.

-•	News Sentiment LLM: A fine-tuned large language model (e.g., BERT via Hugging Face) classifying news articles into sentiment scores, integrated to capture external event impacts (e.g., protests, road closures) on routing decisions.
+  •	**News Sentiment LLM:** A fine-tuned large language model (e.g., BERT via Hugging Face) classifying news articles into sentiment scores, integrated to capture external event impacts (e.g., protests, road closures) on routing decisions.

-•	Sensor Degradation Model: A quadratic regression model predicting ADAS vision sensor failure rates based on humidity, combined with weighted risk scoring for Terra-D2 gyro sensors, projecting up to $27,000 in annual maintenance savings.
+  •	**Sensor Degradation Model:** A quadratic regression model predicting ADAS vision sensor failure rates based on humidity, combined with weighted risk scoring for Terra-D2 gyro sensors, projecting up to $27,000 in annual maintenance savings.

-•	Composite Risk Model: An ensemble approach aggregating predictions from crime, weather, sentiment, and sensor models, using Scikit-learn for feature scaling and NumPy for probabilistic route optimization, achieving an average cost reduction of 21%.
+  •	**Composite Risk Model:** An ensemble approach aggregating predictions from crime, weather, sentiment, and sensor models, using Scikit-learn for feature scaling and NumPy for probabilistic route optimization, achieving an average cost reduction of 21%.

-•	Surge Pricing Model: A rule-based model enhanced with machine learning to compute dynamic surge multipliers, incorporating temporal and demand features adjusted by risk penalties.
+  •	**Surge Pricing Model:** A rule-based model enhanced with machine learning to compute dynamic surge multipliers, incorporating temporal and demand features adjusted by risk penalties.

-These models are built using PyTorch, Scikit-learn, and NumPy, with MLflow for experiment tracking to ensure reproducibility and scalability.
+These models are built using **PyTorch**, **Scikit-learn**, and **NumPy**, with **MLflow** for experiment tracking to ensure reproducibility and scalability.

-Accessing the Application
+**Accessing the Application**

-•	Live Demo: Access the application at http://35.89.230.31:8501/.
+  •	**Live Demo:** Access the application at **http://35.89.230.31:8501/**.

-•	Interaction Guide:
+  •	**Interaction Guide:**

-1. Navigate to the How It Works section to understand the application’s components.
+    1. Navigate to the **How It Works** section to understand the application’s components.

-2. Use the Control Panel to adjust parameters (e.g., hour, temperature, crime threshold).
+    2. Use the **Control Panel** to adjust parameters (e.g., hour, temperature, crime threshold).

-3. Explore sensor health in the Sensor Performance Analysis section.
+    3. Explore sensor health in the **Sensor Performance Analysis** section.

     4. Simulate routes and view the heatmap in the Route Optimization and Chicago Risk Heatmap sections.

     5. Review KPIs in the Executive Dashboard.

 6. Calculate savings in the What-If Cost Estimator to see detailed cost breakdowns.